joreilly25/100-days-of-code/log.md

 **Today's Progress**: More practice with loops

-**Thoughts** Taking it slower today, got another exercise done *reverse string* Wife is sick so taking care of her, and running through little exercises on my phone will also be reading through some documentation later on loops.
+**Thoughts** Taking it slower today, got another exercise done *reverse string*.
+Wife is sick so taking care of her, and running through little exercises on my phone will also be reading through some documentation later on loops.

 **Link(s) to work**:\
 [Javascript Exercises | reverseString](https://github.com/joreilly25/javascript-exercises/tree/master/reverseString)